 The Pieta in Ordinary Time is a “salad” of short fiction.
 From droll humor to creepy suspense to thoughtful meditations on life and death, the stories are vivid narratives meant to evoke a response from the reader.
 In one, a refugee seeks shelter after Seattle has been destroyed by a nuclear bomb.
 In another, a successful business woman must travel back East to visit her brother dying of cancer, after his cryptic message that he knows “how the oyster feels.”
 A third describes the life of a young singer and college student establishing her own identity apart from her abusive past.
 One story is the comic descent into madness of a home owner whose house is being destroyed by a malevolent woodpecker.
 In another, a priest hears the confession of a serial killer and is powerless to prevent him from killing again.
 One reviewer described the volume of 16 stories as “like a whole season of The Twilight Zone.”

 Songs for the Journey Home is a saga of faith, fall, and redemption.
 Four adolescent boys meet in a Catholic seminary in 1962, but eventually go their separate ways.
 Fifty years later, one of them, now a successful mental health therapist, sees a viral video of a bank robbery gone terribly wrong.
 He recognizes that the hostage killed in the bank was his best friend from decades ago.
 When he goes to work that morning, he is put on administrative leave after two of his patients claim he sexually abused them.
 The last straw occurs when he returns home only to be served divorce papers from his second wife.
 With his life in shambles, he embarks upon a quest to find out all he can about his murdered friend, and to recover the faith that he lost fifty years before.

 All these books are available in Kindle and paperback versions on Amazon.
-Seal of Secrets and Eye of Newt are also available in audio versions.
+Seal of Secrets, Eye of Newt, and Dungeness and Dragons are also available in audiobook versions.